IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/README.md

 for example.

 The output can be analysed as required.
 For example, the shell script below will produce a list of all the shapes of values ordered by frequency.
-An discussion of the `Value` objects appearing in script outputs up to mid-October 2023 can be found in [Values.md](./Values.md).
+A discussion of the `Value` objects appearing in script outputs up to mid-October 2023 can be found in [Values.md](./Values.md).